Phrenzi/slate/source/includes/_patrons.md

 }
 ```

-This endpoint try to register a account for Patron.
+This endpoint try to register a account for Patron, and need App Token authenticate.

 * if success, it will return HTTP Status Code `200` with `Patron` json object
 * if failed, it will return HTTP Status Code `422`, and with `errors` json message